MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 When opening the protected document after installing Adobe Acrobat DC with the MIP extension, the user may still see an error showing that the selected user account does not exist in the tenant, and prompting them to select an account.

 This is an expected error.
 In the prompt window, select **Back** to continue opening the protected document.

+>[!NOTE]
+> The AIP Viewer supports guest organizational accounts in Azure AD, but not personal or Windows Live accounts.
+>

 ## Known issues for track and revoke features